maupilia/SRT/sphinx/GeneralProcedures/stop-session.rst

 panel becomes red.
 It can take a few minutes after the command ``> antennaPark`` has been given.

-Only at this moment, you can press on the red button.
+Only at this moment, you can press on the emergency stop button.